ywata/2018-AFP/assignment2.md

 ---
-title: Assignment 2 -- Functors, applicatives, and monads
+title: Assignment 2 -- Monads and other structures
 layout: default
 ---

+# Assignment 2

+The GitHub Classrooms link for this assignment is [here](https://classroom.github.com/a/4FyhBxrY).

+## Functors, applicative and monad

 Given the standard type classes for functors, applicative functors and
 monads: